-i.
-Support local efforts to develop renewable, distributed energy sources including but not limited to environmentally and appropriately scaled biomass, solar, and wind, while ensuring projects and their supporting infrastructure (i.e. transmission lines, pipes lines, towers, service roads) does not degrade the County's quality of life, natural or visual resources, water or essence and history.

-- ii.
-Continue to support geothermal power production that is environmentally sustainable and doesn't negatively affect local domestic water supplies. - Support geothermal power Continue to support geothermal power production that is environmentally sustainable and doesn't negatively affect local domestic water supplies. - m.
-Support Devils Postpile National Monument legislative requests Support legislation to authorize a boundary adjustment request, and to designate a portion of the Middle Fork San Joaquin River as Wild & Scenic, as described in Devils Postpile National Monuments 2015 Management Plan. - n.
+- i.
+Support local efforts to develop renewable, distributed energy sources including but not limited to environmentally and appropriately scaled biomass, solar, and wind, while ensuring projects and their supporting infrastructure (i.e. transmission lines, pipes lines, towers, service roads) does not degrade the County's quality of life, natural or visual resources, water or essence and history. - ii.
+Continue to support geothermal power production that is environmentally sustainable and doesn't negatively affect local domestic water supplies. - Support Devils Postpile National Monument legislative requests Support legislation to authorize a boundary adjustment request, and to designate a portion of the Middle Fork San Joaquin River as Wild & Scenic, as described in Devils Postpile National Monuments 2015 Management Plan. - m.
 Support endangered species regulation Support a balanced approach to the implementation of endangered species regulation with impacts to the rural economy and communities of Mono County.
 Mono County is fortunate to have a rich natural heritage that should be conserved, and it supports the need to protect and recover imperiled species.
-These conservation measures must be weighed and balanced against impacts to the fragile tourism-based rural economy and local communities, and every effort must be made to protect private property rights and avoid detrimental impacts to county residents. - o.
+These conservation measures must be weighed and balanced against impacts to the fragile tourism and recreation-based rural economy and local communities, and every effort must be made to protect private property rights and avoid detrimental impacts to county residents. - n.
 Support sage grouse conservation Ensure funding commitments are met and honored by federal agencies, and support continued participation in the collaborative process to address Bi-State Sage Grouse conservation efforts.

-3. Public Safety & Criminal Justice
+3. Public Safety and Criminal Justice